braintree/runbook/README.md

 Setters set state on the parent item, typically the containing step.
 Runbook comes with the following setters:

 **parallelization**: Specifies the SSHKit parallelization parameters for all commands in the entity.
 The default parallelization strategy is `:parallel`.
-See SSHKit for more details on these options.
+Other strategies include `:sequence` and `:groups`.
+See [SSHKit](https://github.com/capistrano/sshkit#parallel) for more details on these options.

 ```ruby
 parallelization strategy: :parallel, limit: 2, wait: 2